 Our new survey shows a fifth of children say they would be happy to have an “online-only” relationship with a person they’ve never met.

 Finding the right time and approach to talk to children about what they do online can be tricky.
-For Eileen, a married mum of two children aged 8 and 10, it is particularly difficult as she shares her story.
+A mum shares her story.

 Parent gives us her take on how she helps her children manage online risks.